Phrase and beyond

 The use of computers to translate text from one language to another has long been a dream of computer science.
 Nevertheless, it’s only in the past decade that machine translation (MT) has become a viable productivity tool in more widespread use.
 Advances in natural language processing, artificial intelligence (AI), and computing power all contribute to this increasingly useful technology.

-To help you get a better understanding of machine translation, this guide explains its meaning, types, and benefits with many examples and tips.
+To help you better understand its ins and outs, this guide will define machine translation and explain its types and benefits with many examples and tips.
 You will also learn about how to integrate MT into existing translation and localization workflows.
 Lastly, it outlines what makes the best machine translation software to support your workflows and help drive growth for your global business.

 Machine translation is the process of automatically translating text from one natural language to another using a computer application.
 This means you add text to machine translation software in the source language and let the tool automatically transfer the text to the selected target language.